convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/rootpage.md

 Name | Description
 --- | ---
+Animate | If true, page will be animated in.
+Animation duration | The time in ms for the page animation.
 Page | Defines the target page.
+Page data | Additional page data object passed to the rooted page.
+You can access this data in the pushed page by using a (TS) expression <code>this.navParams.data</code>.
 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Is active | Defines whether the component is active.